 What is A Power of Attorney?

-A Power of Attorney (POA) is a legal form or forms within an Estate Plan that allows you to designate another person to act on your behalf under certain circumstances.
+A Power of Attorney (POA) is a legal form or forms that allows you to designate another person to act on your behalf under certain circumstances.
 The person who is designated by you is referred to as an Attorney-in-Fact or Agent and is given the power to make short or long-term decisions for you, referred to as the Principal.

 There are distinct types of POAs that can cover a range of decision making responsibilities.
 The most common decisions made involve financial issues and medical care due to an accident, sickness, or death leaving you incapacitated or incapable of making a sound decision.